Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: NQR and NMR Measurements

 To compare the spectra in a consistent manner, we focus only on the prominent center peak of each one, which is marked by the arrows in Fig.~\ref{3}(a).
 As the applied field is increased, the peak position shifts to a higher frequency, which indicates an increase of the local hyperfine field.
 However, although the shift $f - f_0$ is caused primarily by the hyperfine-field contribution at applied fields above 1~T, it is contaminated strongly by the quadrupolar corrections at low fields \cite{Abragam}.

 Here we make two comments of relevance to the discussion below.
-First, our estimate of the line shift resulting from an up-up-down phase of field-induced order in Ba$_8$CoNb$_6$O$_{24}$ is approximately 230~kHz.
+First, an integral featue of the finite-field phase diagram of the TLAFM is the ``up-up-down'' state, of two field-aligned and one anti-aligned spin(s) per triangle.
+Our estimate of the line shift resulting from an up-up-down phase of field-induced order in Ba$_8$CoNb$_6$O$_{24}$ is approximately 230~kHz.
 This value is 1/3 of the shift observed in the fully polarized state ($H > H_s$) and is the same at all Nb sites, with the result that there is no splitting.
 However, the presence of such a shift is not well established in our data, due not least to the growing quadrupolar corrections at lower fields.
 Second, our NMR spectra contain no evidence for the mixing of Co and Nb sites, i.e.~for an extrinisic source of disorder.
 While one may postulate that nonmagnetic Nb impurities in the Co TLAFM, and magnetic off-plane Co impurities, may have a significant effect on the properties of Ba$_8$CoNb$_6$O$_{24}$, we are unable to identify any inequivalent Nb sites.
 In the closely related material Ba$_3$CoNb$_2$O$_9$, two very sharp magnetic ordering transitions are observed \cite{Zhou_PRB_2014_89}, which serves again to underline how weak such disorder effects appear to be in the Co-Nb system.
 Further, the magnetization recovery [$I(t)$] we measure at all fields and temperatures fits very well to the standard function (Sec.~II), which again reinforces the message of excellent sample quality.

 In Figs.~\ref{3}(b) and \ref{3}(c) we show as functions of temperature the NMR spin-lattice relaxation rates, also denoted $1/^{93}T_1$, measured at the frequency of the spectral peak.
 A sharp maximum is clearly visible at every applied field.
 The general trend is that the peak value of $1/^{93}T_1$ increases strongly with field up to $\mu_0 H \approx 0.5$ T, before decreasing more slowly up to fields beyond $H_s$.
 We have verified (data not shown) that such a relaxation peak is also present when measured at different frequencies in all spectra, which indicates very strongly that this form of behavior is intrinsic.
 The temperature at which the peak appears, marked by the arrows in Figs.~\ref{3}(b) and \ref{3}(c), varies systematically with the field, increasing to $T_m \approx 0.35$ K at $\mu_0 H = 1.20$ T before falling monotonically to zero at $H = H_s$.